noemiee/LFN-blocking/README.md

 ![Figure2](https://github.com/noemiee/LFN-blocking/blob/main/closeness.png)

-In addition, we also provide the networks adjacency matrices for June-July-August 2003 and 2018 (in the respective folders).

 [1] Dee et al., “The ERA-interim reanalysis: configuration and performance of the data assimilation system” QuarterlyJournal of the Royal Meteorological Society 137, 553–597 (2011).